dmg78780/Cyclistic-Case-Study/README.md

 ## Background

-In this case study, I will perform many real-world tasks of a junior data analyst at a fictional company, Cyclistic.
+In this case study, I will perform many real-world tasks of a data analyst at a fictional company, Cyclistic.
 Cyclistic is a fictional bike-share company based in New York City, NY.
 Currently, there are bike stations located throughout Manhattan and neighboring boroughs.
 Customers are able to rent bikes for easy travel between stations at these locations.

 ## The Problem